Top Minor League Baseball Prospects: Fantasy Baseball Risers and Fallers to Watch

 This article is part of our Minor League Barometer series.

-We've danced around the massive success of Mets' pitching prospect Jonah Tong this season, but it's time to give the 21-year-old hurler his full due as he's been electric at Double-A with an outrageous 83 strikeouts in only 49 innings at Binghamton.
-He also sports a 2.02 ERA while opposing batters are hitting .137 against.
-Tong continues to keep the ball down with a 1.48 GO:AO while only surrendering two homers through 10 starts.
-He's also produced 27 walks, and the wildness is certainly something to monitor as he's previously battled control problems.
-Nevertheless, the Ks are too difficult to ignore with at least eight six times, including 11 in his most recent outing Wednesday where he didn't allow a hit.
-Tong has drawn favorable comparisons to Tim Lincecum based upon his build and delivery while continuing to climb up the prospect charts where he could see the big leagues by 2026.
+The baseball world was shocked when Rafael Devers was traded to the Giants on Sunday.
+In return, the Red Sox received Jordan Hicks, rookie league hurler Jose Bello, former top prospect Kyle Harrison and 2024 first-round pick James Tibbs.
+Though Hicks and Harrison may be considered the main pieces, Tibbs shouldn't be overlooked as he was slashing .246/.379/.478 with 12 homers, 32 RBI and three steals in 57 games at High-A with almost as many walks (42) as strikeouts (45).
+The Red Sox organization thinks so highly of him that he'll be receiving a move up to Double-A. Though the trade of their best hitter raised many eyebrows, the deal provides the Red Sox increased flexibility with their young hitting phenoms, where Tibbs could be coming through the pipeline as well as early as 2026.

-Here are some other phenoms making noise in this edition of the Minor League Barometer.
+Let's take a look at some other prospect news in this edition of the Minor League Barometer.

 UPGRADE

-Sean Linan, P, LAD – Linan is another pitcher like Tong who's displayed superb strikeout potential while coming from virtual anonymity to burst into the spotlight.
-The 20-year-old righty started out exclusively as a reliever when he entered the minors, but has since shuffled time between the bullpen and rotation.
-Linan began 2025 campaign at Low-A, where he posted an absurd 50:10 K:BB through 29.2 innings.
-That resulted in
+Brady House, 3B, WAS – House is set to make his Major League debut on Monday after successfully navigating Triple-A as the Nationals' top hitting prospect produced a .304/.353/.519 line with 13 home runs and 41 RBI.
+He should carry plenty of power and is expected to play every day for Washington.
+Some concerns remain about House's aggressiveness at the dish, though he's been able to make more consistent contact while earning a few extra walks this year to neutralize

-We've danced around the massive success of Mets' pitching prospect Jonah Tong this season, but it's time to give the 21-year-old hurler his full due as he's been electric at Double-A with an outrageous 83 strikeouts in only 49 innings at Binghamton.
-He also sports a 2.02 ERA while opposing batters are hitting .137 against.
-Tong continues to keep the ball down with a 1.48 GO:AO while only surrendering two homers through 10 starts.
-He's also produced 27 walks, and the wildness is certainly something to monitor as he's previously battled control problems.
-Nevertheless, the Ks are too difficult to ignore with at least eight six times, including 11 in his most recent outing Wednesday where he didn't allow a hit.
-Tong has drawn favorable comparisons to Tim Lincecum based upon his build and delivery while continuing to climb up the prospect charts where he could see the big leagues by 2026.
+The baseball world was shocked when Rafael Devers was traded to the Giants on Sunday.
+In return, the Red Sox received Jordan Hicks, rookie league hurler Jose Bello, former top prospect Kyle Harrison and 2024 first-round pick James Tibbs.
+Though Hicks and Harrison may be considered the main pieces, Tibbs shouldn't be overlooked as he was slashing .246/.379/.478 with 12 homers, 32 RBI and three steals in 57 games at High-A with almost as many walks (42) as strikeouts (45).
+The Red Sox organization thinks so highly of him that he'll be receiving a move up to Double-A. Though the trade of their best hitter raised many eyebrows, the deal provides the Red Sox increased flexibility with their young hitting phenoms, where Tibbs could be coming through the pipeline as well as early as 2026.

-Here are some other phenoms making noise in this edition of the Minor League Barometer.
+Let's take a look at some other prospect news in this edition of the Minor League Barometer.

 UPGRADE